Betty Curnow: Art career and life

 In 1950 Curnow and her husband Allen left Christchurch for Auckland’s Takapuna, overlooking Shoal Bay.
 Encouraged by recently emigrated Dutch printmaker Kees Hos, Curnow herself was drawn to the medium noting, ‘I like the transparency of it and the clearness of the edge and surfaces.
 It’s a very disciplined art.’
 By 1955 Curnow had begun attending night classes in printing and began her first experiments of applying the printing ink directly onto the paper and two years later had her first of many exhibitions using this technique.
-In true New Zealand do-it-yourself style Curnow used a laundry wringer set up in her dining room to act as a press, the dining room table becoming covered in recently printed images.
-As Curnow noted, ‘we eat off our laps now.’
-With her wide interests in the arts Curnow was able to make a number of connections that proved valuable.
+Curnow used a laundry wringer set up in her dining room to act as a press, the dining room table becoming covered in recently printed images.
+Curnow said "we eat off our laps now".
+With her interests in the arts Curnow was able to make a number of connections that proved valuable.
 She mentioned to her friend the director and producer John O’Shea how much she had enjoyed the play Lest We Resemble by Auckland writer John Graham and observed what a good film it would make.
 O’Shea picked up on the idea for his second feature Runaway (1962).
 In 1965 Betty and Allen Curnow's marriage was dissolved.
 Curnow now focussed on new printing techniques and in 1968 spent time in Wellington working in engraving and aquatint with John Drawbridge.
 She also spent time in Australia looking at prints and other art forms. although by 1979 she had returned to painting.
 Betty Curnow died on 24 September 2005 in Auckland.